The Fowl Twins Get What They Deserve

-The Fowl Twins Get What They Deserve is the third and final book of The Fowl Twins series written by Eoin Colfer.
+The Fowl Twins Get What They Deserve is the third and final book of The Fowl Twins series written by Eoin Colfer, the second cycle of The Fowl Adventures.
 It was released on October 19, 2021, and is preceded by The Fowl Twins Deny All Charges.

 Plot

-Myles and Beckett are at CORPSE so that Myles could give a lecture but then Lord Teddy Bleedham-Drye appears and, in his unending quest to kill the twins, attacks Myles with his weaponized jet.
-After he fails Teddy is assumed to be dead by all, though Myles has his suspicions.
+Myles and Beckett find themselves at a pathologists' conference in London when Lord Teddy Bleedham-Drye, in his unending quest to kill the twins, attacks Myles with his weaponized jet.
+In the ensuing scuffle, Teddy is killed, but Myles isn't convinced.
 Myles, Beckett & Lazuli then visit a mortuary, meet ghosts and encounter clones.
-It all ends in an epic showdown on Scilly Island between the Regrettables (Myles, Beckett, Whistle Blower & Lazuli) and Teddy.
+It all ends in an epic showdown in the Scilly Isles between the Regrettables (Myles, Beckett, Whistle Blower & Lazuli) and Teddy.